 FREQUENTLY ASKED QUESTIONS

 First-year students will be housed in Anderson, Letts, Roper, or Centennial Halls.
-No Living Learning Communities will be housed in Centennial Hall for the 2019-2020 academic year and Roper Hall will be an all-female building.
+No Living Learning Communities will be housed in Centennial Hall for the 2020-2021 academic year.

 First and second year students who meet the housing application deadlines are guaranteed housing.
 Third and fourth year students are provided the opportunity to apply for on-campus housing but are not guaranteed.
 We do not provide housing for graduate students.
 Off-campus housing support is offered through our off-campus housing page.

 All first- and second-year resident students are required to enroll in a meal plan.